Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 The reason for the detrimental effects on the participants with twice the amount of fructose consumption is that natural sweeteners that you consume are converted into glucose in the stomach.
 Fructose, however, is metabolized by the liver, and when excessive amounts are consumed, the liver stores fructose as fat.

-This increases your risk of cardiovascular disease, and typically leads to insulin resistance.
+This increases your risk of cardiovascular disease, and may lead to insulin resistance.

 When sucrose is metabolized, it is broken down into glucose and fructose.
 And this can take a toll on your liver, if the fructose concentration is higher.

-Though you aren’t able to actually taste a difference in the types you consume, all sugar is not created equal, because your body utilizes the different varieties differently.
+Though you aren’t able to actually taste a difference in the types you consume, all sugar is not created equal, because your body utilizes various types differently.

-When it comes to naturally occurring sweeteners, choose foods that are metabolized easily (i.e. foods with lower fructose levels) to reduce the burden on the liver and eliminate excess fat storage.
+When it comes to naturally occurring sweeteners, choose foods that are metabolized easily (i.e. foods with lower fructose levels) to reduce the burden on the liver and reduce or eliminate excess fat storage.

 Most vegetables have a favorable fructose to glucose ratio, as do mandarins, plums, and cherries.
 Dairy products are free from fructose, however, people with lactose intolerance should not consume milk products.